-Chris Cuomo returns to CNN for the first time since his brother resigned as New York’s governor
+Chris Cuomo returns to CNN for the first time since his brother resigned as N.Y. governor

-Chris Cuomo had been on a previously scheduled, week-long vacation last week.
-During his return to the airwaves Monday night, he told viewers “I never covered my brother’s troubles because I obviously have a conflict and there are rules at CNN about that.”
+Chris Cuomo had been on a previously scheduled vacation last week.
+During his return to the airwaves Monday night, he told viewers: “I never covered my brother’s troubles because I obviously have a conflict and there are rules at CNN about that.”

-He also said that as Andrew Cuomo was embroiled with the growing scandal in late February and March, “I tried to be there for my brother.
+He also said that as Andrew Cuomo (D) was embroiled in the growing scandal in late February and March, “I tried to be there for my brother.
 I’m not an adviser.
 I’m a brother.
 I wasn’t in control of anything.
 I was there to listen and offer my take.”
 His eventual counsel: “While it was something I never imagined ever having to, I did urge my brother to resign when the time came.”

-This month’s report from the New York state attorney general that triggered Andrew Cuomo’s political downfall described Chris Cuomo as a member of the governor’s “team of advisors.”
-It cited internal documents and communications, described them as a group “who counseled him to express contrition” after media reports detailing allegations were first published.
+This month’s report from the New York state attorney general that led to Andrew Cuomo’s political downfall described Chris Cuomo as a member of the governor’s “team of advisors.”
+It cited internal documents and communications and described the advisers as people “who counseled him to express contrition” after media reports detailing the allegations were first published.

-In May, The Washington Post first reported that the younger Cuomo had taken part in strategy sessions with the governor’s top aides, violating CNN’s rules.
-Chris Cuomo apologized on air and CNN said that although the anchor had not been involved in the network’s coverage on the allegations, “it was inappropriate to engage in conversations that included members of the Governor’s staff, which Chris acknowledges.”
+In May, The Washington Post first reported that the younger Cuomo had taken part in strategy sessions with the governor’s top aides, violating CNN rules.
+Chris Cuomo apologized on air and CNN said that although the anchor had not been involved in the network’s Cuomo coverage, “it was inappropriate to engage in conversations that included members of the governor’s staff, which Chris acknowledges.”
 The network also said Chris Cuomo would not be disciplined.

-On Monday, Chris Cuomo repeated his apology, but also referenced his more recent critics who have said his involvement in the scandal has undermined his and the network’s credibility.
+On Monday, Chris Cuomo repeated his apology but also referenced his more recent critics who have said his involvement in the scandal has undermined his and the network’s credibility.

 “There are stories and critics saying all kinds of things about me, many unsupportive,” he said.
 “But … I never misled anyone about the information I was delivering or not delivering on this program.
 I never attacked nor encouraged anyone to attack any woman who came forward.
 I never made calls to the press about my brother’s situation.
 I never influenced or attempted to control CNN’s coverage of my family.”